 Sometimes it’s possible to be approved with a lower credit limit (especially when product changing or allocating credit around), but that’s a general rule to be aware of.

-What this means is that you can have an excellent credit score, but they could decide that they only feel comfortable giving you a $7,000 credit limit, for example.
+What this means is that you can have an excellent credit score, but Chase could decide that they only feel comfortable giving you a $7,000 credit limit, for example.
 If that’s the case, you could be approved for the Sapphire Preferred but not the Sapphire Reserve.

-- In subsequent years you’d need to spend ~$3,335 on dining and travel to come out ahead with the Sapphire Reserve over the Sapphire Preferred
+Personally, I value Ultimate Rewards points at 1.7 cents each.
+This means (based solely on spending) you’d need to spend ~$3,335 on dining and travel to come out ahead with the Sapphire Reserve over the Sapphire Preferred

 Which card makes most sense depends on how much you spend on travel and dining

 Priority Pass is the world’s largest network of independent lounges, and having a membership is extremely valuable, in my opinion.
 However, if you’re anything like me, you may very well have several of these memberships.
-For example, I now have four Priority Pass memberships.
+For example, I now have five Priority Pass memberships.

 Quito Airport Lounge, which Priority Pass members have access to